COVID-19 Parent FAQs

 Are there resources available for first-time online students?

 Yes.
-The CWU Multimodal Learning Center and CWU Technology Services will be available to help students prepare for online-based curriculum.
+The CWU Multimodal Learning Center and CWU Technology Services will be available to help students prepare for this new online-based curriculum.
 Individual departments may also offer training sessions, advising opportunities, and other resources to help students transition to a less-traditional learning platform.

-What if my child runs out of food?
+What if my child needs food assistance?

 The community has a number of resources available if you experience food insecurity.
 For additional resources, please see the Kittitas County Community Resources Guide.